Train: High-speed trains

-The first high speed train was the Japanese Shinkansen, which entered service in 1964.
+The first high-speed train was the Japanese Shinkansen, which entered service in 1964.
 Since the 1990s, services such as the French TGV and German Intercity Express have become competitive with airlines in travel time over short to medium distances.

 The lower threshold for the high-speed category is generally 200 km/h.
 These trains operate at cruising speeds up to 355 km/h.
 Such a speed is incompatible with that of conventional trains, so high speed trains usually run on their own separate tracks – although they may run more slowly when they are deployed on conventional-speed feeder lines on some systems.

-"Higher speed trains" is the category between conventional and high speed trains, which travel at speeds between the two.
+"Higher speed trains" is the category between conventional and high-speed trains, which travel at speeds between the two.
 Examples include the Northeast Regional (excluding the Acela) in the United States, the Gatimaan Express in India, and the KTM ETS in Malaysia.

 Luxury trains

-Luxury trains provide permium rail services on their journey, either within a given country or across country borders.
+Luxury trains provide premium rail services on their journey, either within a given country or across country borders.
 Some use refurbished classic rail cars.

 Urban rail transit

-A number of types of trains are used to provide transit to urban areas.
+A number of train types are used to provide transit in urban areas.
 These are distinct from traditional passenger trains in that they operate more frequently, typically do not share tracks with freight trains, and cover relatively short distances.
 Many different kinds of systems are in use globally.

 Rapid transit

-Rapid transit use trains that operate in tunnels below ground, on elevated structures like viaducts or bridges above the ground, often on top of city streets or on surface level with an independent alignement from pedestrians or other types of traffic.
+Rapid transit uses trains that operate in tunnels below ground, on elevated structures like viaducts or bridges above the ground, often on top of city streets or on surface level with an independent alignment from pedestrians or other types of traffic.
 In many systems, two or even all three of these types may exist on different portions of a network.
-Alternative terms for these systems are subway, underground, metro, or heavy rail, the latter indicating higher investment costs and passenger loads compared to light rail.
+Alternative terms for these systems include subway, underground, metro, and heavy rail, the latter indicating higher investment costs and passenger loads than light rail.

 Trams

 The New Orleans Streetcar System is the oldest in the world.

-Trams, also known in North America as streetcars, typically operate on or parallel to streets in cities, with frequent stops and a high frequency of service.
+Trams, also known in North America as streetcars, typically operate on or parallel to city streets, with frequent stops and high service frequency.
 Trams emerged in the USA in the 1830s and became popular from the 1860s in Europe and later in other regions as well.
-Originally tramcars were pulled by horses, alternative propulsion like steam power and cables gained success until the arrival of electric trams.
+Originally, tramcars were pulled by horses; alternative propulsion, like steam power and cables, gained success until the arrival of electric trams.
 Since the 1990s low-floor trams have become common.

 Light rail

 RegioCitadis light rail train in Zoetermeer (the Netherlands).

-Light rail is a umbrella term for a variety of systems, which use tram technology, but with more separate right-of-ways and often a longer distance between stops.
-The term was coined in the USA in 1972 to refer to modernised tram systems.
-Since 2021, the number of light rail systems (including trams) have grown to over 400 worldwide.
+Light rail is an umbrella term for a variety of systems that use tram technology, but with more separate right-of-ways and often a longer distance between stops.
+The term was coined in the USA in 1972 to refer to modernized tram systems.
+Since 2021, the number of light rail systems (including trams) has grown to over 400 worldwide.
 Despite the name, diesel light rail transit (DLRT) uses mainline railway technology.